 A reserve study offers factual data that the HOA can use to make informed decisions about the community’s future.

 It enables the association to prepare a reserve budget to plan for the replacement and repair of important infrastructure and building components.
 This helps to ensure that the HOA has enough stored in its coffers to cover large, unexpected expenses.

 A detailed list of reserve components improves the board’s ability to protect property values, save on expenses and make informed decisions.

 All told, reserve study plays an important role in ensuring the long-term maintenance of the property.
-But, all of this is possible only when the reserve fund is well funded to cover any expenses that arise.
-Also, associations are advised to maintain a healthy reserve fund in order to avoid unfair and burdensome special assessments.
+But this is possible only when the reserve fund is adequately funded.

 Download our free Reserve Study template